saggie04/online-course-feedback-management-system/replit.md

 ## Overview

-A frontend-only web application for managing student course feedback.
-The system provides a simple interface for students to submit, view, and manage feedback about courses.
-All data is stored locally in the browser using localStorage, with no backend server or database required.
-The application uses vanilla HTML, CSS, and JavaScript with a focus on simplicity and usability.
+A full-stack web application for managing student course feedback.
+The system provides a complete authentication flow and feedback management interface with Flask backend, PostgreSQL database, and vanilla JavaScript frontend.
+All data is securely stored in the database with user isolation, and passwords are hashed for security.

 ## Recent Changes

-**November 15, 2025**: Initial implementation completed
+**November 15, 2025**: Backend and database integration completed
+- Migrated from localStorage-only frontend to full-stack architecture
+- Created Flask backend with REST API endpoints
+- Integrated PostgreSQL database for persistent storage
+- Implemented secure password hashing using werkzeug
+- Added user authentication with session management
+- Implemented user-specific feedback isolation (each user sees only their own feedback)
+- Added server-side input validation and error handling
+- Organized files into proper structure (app.py and static/ folder)
+- Updated all frontend JavaScript to communicate with backend API
+- Created comprehensive database schema with users and feedback tables
+- Fixed all LSP errors and security vulnerabilities

+**Earlier (November 15, 2025)**: Initial frontend implementation
-- Created login page with email/password form and simulated authentication
+- Created login page with email/password form
 - Built main feedback page with course name, rating (1-5), and comments fields
 - Implemented feedback display with clean card-based layout
-- Added localStorage persistence for login state and feedback data
-- Created modern, minimalistic UI with purple gradient theme, soft shadows, and smooth animations
+- Created modern, minimalistic UI with purple gradient theme
-- Included clear all feedback functionality with confirmation
-- Added success notifications for user actions
-- Implemented XSS protection through HTML escaping
 - Made the design fully responsive for mobile and desktop

 ## User Preferences